1942 Albuquerque Army Air Base Flying Kellys football team

-The 1942 Albuquerque Air Base Flying Kellys football team, sometimes known as the Flying Colin Kellys, represented Albuquerque Air Base during the 1942 college football season.
+The 1942 Albuquerque Army Air Base Base Flying Kellys football team, sometimes known as the Flying Colin Kellys, represented Albuquerque Army Air Base (Albuquerque AAB), located in Albuquerque, New Mexico, during the 1942 college football season.
 The Flying Kellys compiled a 5–4 record, not including an October 30 intra-squad game in which the starters defeated the substitutes.
 Captain Ted Shipkey (head coach at New Mexico before the war) was the head coach, and Ted Wright was the assistant coach.
 Wright served as acting head coach against Arizona State due to an injury to Shipkey.

 The team utilized the "accordion shuffle shift" offense that Shipkey had developed during his tenure as head coach with the New Mexico Lobos.

 The team was named after Colin Kelly, an Army aviator who was killed when his B-17 Flying Fortress was shot down in combat on December 10, 1941.
 The Air Base also adopted a New Mexico mountain burro as its mascot.